What is the Provincial Nominee Program?

-International workers who are approved (nominated) by the BC PNP are eligible to apply to IRCC for permanent residence for themselves and their dependent family members under the Provincial Nominee class.
-The BC PNP may also support a nominee’s application to IRCC for a work permit if they need to renew or extend an expiring work permit.
+Foreign workers who are Nominated by the BC PNP are eligible to apply to IRCC for permanent residence for themselves and their dependent family members under the Provincial Nominee class.
+The BC PNP may also support a nominee’s application to IRCC for a work permit if they need to renew an expiring work permit.

 How will the changes benefit employers in the tourism and hospitality industry?